Since 2005 changes have been made to meet carbon emission targets. All new gas-fired boilers must be high-efficiency condensing boilers.

 The government’s Boiler Scrappage Scheme has now issued all of the money allocated to stimulate the industry and raise awareness of energy efficiency.
 An A-rated boiler could save as much as £235 a year in gas.
 Visit the Energy Saving Trust to find out more.

 Confused about what this all means and would like some free and friendly advice?
-Please contact us and we will be happy to pop over and discuss your requirements.
-You can find our details here.
+Please call us on 07867 937389 and we will be happy to pop over and discuss your requirements.